abu-sinan/crypto-signal-tracker-bot/README.md

 ## 📞 Contact

-For support or inquiries, reach out via Telegram or open a GitHub issue.
+For support or inquiries, reach out via [LinkedIn](https://www.linkedin.com/in/abusinan) or open a GitHub issue.